 Due to the severity of the types of injuries, it becomes incredibly important for people to visit medical personnel after a side-impact collision.
 A diligent lawyer could help an injured person calculate their needs for ongoing medical care and ensure that all past and future losses are included in a comprehensive demand package.

-One of the most frequent questions we hear is what should I do after an accident.
-On the scene, if possible, remember to exchange insurance information with the other drivers.
+One of the most frequent questions we hear is, “what should I do after an accident?”
+At the scene, if possible, remember to exchange insurance information with the other drivers.
 You should also document the damagers to the vehicle with pictures and write down all of your injuries.
 When you visit a medical professional, make sure to talk about any pain or worry you have.
-If you are unable to communicate or document due to the severity of your injuries, do so as quickly as possible and get any police records you can get.
+If you are unable to communicate or document due to the severity of your injuries, contact a lawyer as quickly as possible and get any police records you can.

 If you believe your injuries require more attention, contact an attorney as soon as possible.
-They can help you walk through any discussions with insurance companies and preserve any information you may need.
+They can walk you through any discussions with insurance companies and preserve any information you may need.
 The attorneys at the Law Offices of R.F.
-Wittmeyer, Ltd. have years of experience with side-impact collusion injuries.
-If you or someone you loved has suffered from such an injury, contact us today for a free consultation at (847) 357-0403.
-Remember that many states have strict statutes of limitation of one to two year to bring a personal injury lawsuit.
+Wittmeyer, Ltd. have years of experience litigating side-impact collision injuries.
+If you or someone you love has suffered from such an injury, contact us today for a free consultation.
+Remember that many states have strict statutes of limitations of one to two year to bring a personal injury lawsuit.

-After consulting with an attorney, they will discuss the possible damages that you have suffered.
-These damages may include medical bills, lost wages, damage to vehicle, out of pocket expenses and vocational rehabilitation.
-In some circumstances, other noneconomic damages include pain and suffering, disfigurement, inconvenience and loss of consortium.
-Insurance companies act as private, for-profit companies and they may want to settle the claim for less that it’s worth.
-In many instances, a personal injury lawyer will help you negotiate with these companies to recoup your damages.
+After consulting with an attorney, they will discuss the possible damages you have suffered, which may include medical bills, lost wages, damage to vehicle, out of pocket expenses, and vocational rehabilitation.
+In some circumstances, other non-economic damages include pain and suffering, disfigurement, inconvenience, and loss of consortium.
+Insurance companies act as private, for-profit companies, and they may want to settle the claim for less that it’s worth.
+In many instances, an Arlington Heights side-impact car accident lawyer can help you negotiate with these companies to recoup your damages.